 The Conversion Report also shows spend, clicks, conversions, and cost per conversion for current month and year-to-date.
 Clients *always* know where they stand.

-Caveat: We only do search ads.
-None of that P-Max or display ads stuff — so maybe those campaigns are harder to track.
+Caveat: Because I work with solely with manufacturers who need lead generation, I only do search ads versus P-Max or display ads — so maybe those campaigns are harder to track.
+(I’ve tested Display and Remarketing; both drive a ton of impressions but no conversions.)

 If you’re a smaller manufacturer with a small spend and every dollar counts, don’t be bamboozled by Google and their TAKE ACTION NOW recommendations.